 On discharge the main source of energy in Na-S-NiCl cell is conversion of elemental Na into NaCl.
 A secondary source of energy is conversion of elemental Na into Na2S5.
 These energy sources are partially offset by the energy required to convert NiCl2 into NiS5 and then convert NiS5 into Ni.

 Older versions of sodium sulfur cells relied on a thin alumina electrolyte layer.
 Newer cell versions avoid the requirement for this separator by use of spontaneous material density stratification.
 However, use of spontaneous density stratification requires that the energy storage cells be stationary and have rigid horizontal mounting.
 Each cell needs a stable high density ceramic wall to prevent the liquid metal anode electrically shorting to the cathlode material.
-Air must be completely excluded from the cell.
-The cell should be maintained at the temperature (> 300 deg.
+Air must be completely excluded from the cell, which requires a reliable seal that will withstand severe temperature cycling.
+During operation the cell should be maintained at the temperature (> 300 deg.
 C) at which the density of Na2S5 is approximately equal to the density of liquid sulfur.

 It is important to operate an energy storage system in a manner that prevents formation of electrically conductive whiskers at the bottom cathlode which can potentially reach through the electrolyte and cause an internal electrical short by providing an internal electron conduction path between the top anode and the bottom cathlode metal layers.